12 min read

 But it wasn't the blindness that drove me away.
 It was literally everything else.

 For every sweet word he said, there were red flags I pretended not to see.
+I thought if I just tried harder, stayed longer, and did everything right, I could make false promises come true.

-Still, I wanted to be good-a good wife, a good mom, a good person, useful, supportive, capable.
+I wanted to be good-a good wife, a good mom, a good person, useful, supportive, capable.
 The kind of woman who just…handles it.

 So I handled it.